chinapedia/wikipedia.abstract.en/Page/Couscous.md

 Preparation

-Tunisian_brown_couscous_with_vegetables.JPG Couscous was traditionally made from the hard part of the durum, the part of the grain that resisted the grinding of the millstone.
+Couscous was traditionally made from the hard part of the durum, the part of the grain that resisted the grinding of the millstone.
 The semolina is sprinkled with water and rolled with the hands to form small pellets, sprinkled with dry flour to keep them separate, and then sieved.
 Any pellets that are too small to be finished granules of couscous fall through the sieve and are again rolled and sprinkled with dry semolina and rolled into pellets.
 This labor-intensive process continues until all the semolina has been formed into tiny granules of couscous.
 In the traditional method of preparing couscous, groups of women came together to make large batches over several days, which were then dried in the sun and used for several months.
 Handmade couscous may need to be rehydrated as it is prepared; this is achieved by a process of moistening and steaming over stew until the couscous reaches the desired light and fluffy consistency.[12]

 In some regions couscous is made from farina or coarsely ground barley or pearl millet.
 In Brazil, the traditional couscous is made from cornmeal.[13]

-Couscoussier.jpg_), a traditional steamer for couscous.]]
+_), a traditional steamer for couscous.]]
 In modern times, couscous production is largely mechanized, and the product is sold in markets around the world.
 This couscous can be sauteed before it is cooked in water or another liquid.[14]
 Properly cooked couscous is light and fluffy, not gummy or gritty.
 Traditionally, North Africans use a food steamer (called a_taseksut'' in Berber, a _kiskas_ in Arabic or a _couscoussier_ in French).
 The base is a tall metal pot shaped rather like an oil jar in which the meat and vegetables are cooked as a stew.
 On top of the base, a steamer sits where the couscous is cooked, absorbing the flavours from the stew.
 The lid to the steamer has holes around its edge so steam can escape.
 It is also possible to use a pot with a steamer insert.
 If the holes are too big, the steamer can be lined with damp cheesecloth.
 There is little archaeological evidence of early diets including couscous, possibly because the original _couscoussier_ was probably made from organic materials that could not survive extended exposure to the elements.

 Instant couscous